 It feels like I’ve heard about the smart home for decades, but what does it mean to implement a smart home setup, and what are some useful smart devices examples?
 For example, do I need all of my lights to turn on when I’m clapping?
 Not really, but specific lights might be a decent option.

-In this article, I share how you can turn your house into a smart home and what smart devices examples make sense and which are less important.
+In this article, I share how you can turn your house into a smart home and what smart device examples make sense, and which are less important.

 Specifically, I discuss the following:

 How to set up a smart home?

 The first step needs to be to have a solid foundation.
 Here that means that the internet is reliable, strong enough, and reaches different areas of your home.
 I use an eero mesh system to strengthen the signal throughout the home.
 You can place the extenders into strategic spots in the house.
 In addition to using them to extend the Wi-Fi signal for all the smart home devices, you can also use them to add an internet access point.
 For example, one is placed near a secondary TV with a Roku.
 That Roku is directly plugged into the eero.